COSC3020/fibonacci-invariants-Powerfuljackell-2/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-Previous Answer:
-- At the beginning of every Nth recursion there is an array of N+1 integers called fibArray where N $\ge$ 0: fibArray[0] = 0
-- At the beginning of every Nth recursion there is an array of N+1 integers called fibArray where N $\ge$ 1: fibArray[1] = 1
-- At the beginning of every Nth recursion there is an array of N+1 integers called fibArray where N > 2: fibArray[n-1] is equal to fibArray[n-2] + fibArray[n-3]
 Current Answer:
 - For a given Ith recursion, fibArray[I-1] and fibArray[I-2] are equal to the corresponding values of the fibonacci sequence.